elasticio/salesforce-component/README.md

 ### New Case
-Polls existing and updated Cases
+Polls existing and updated Cases (fetches a maximum of 1000 objects per execution)

 ### New Lead
-Polls existing and updated Leads
+Polls existing and updated Leads (fetches a maximum of 1000 objects per execution)

 ### New Contact
-Polls existing and updated Contacts
+Polls existing and updated Contacts (fetches a maximum of 1000 objects per execution)

 ### New Account
-Polls existing and updated Accounts
+Polls existing and updated Accounts (fetches a maximum of 1000 objects per execution)

 ### New Task
-Polls existing and updated Tasks
+Polls existing and updated Tasks (fetches a maximum of 1000 objects per execution)

 ### New Other Object
 Polls existing and updated objects.
 You can select any custom or built-in object for your Salesforce instance.